airbytehq/airbyte/docs/connector-development/config-based/overview.md

 The process then submits HTTP requests to the API endpoint, and extracts records out of the response.

+See the [connector definition section](connector-definition.md) for more information on the YAML file describing the connector.

 ## Source

 Config-based connectors are a declarative way to define HTTP API sources.